 - The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. MedImmune LLC v.
 Henry M. Jackson Foundation for the Advancement of Military Medicine Inc. et al. Represented the Jackson Foundation and the doctors who invented the drug marketed by MedImmune as Synagis against allegations of breach of their license agreement with MedImmune.
-This case settled favorably.
+After the Court ruled in my clients’ favor on the majority of the summary judgment rulings the case settled favorably for my clients.

 - Repligen Corp. and The Regents of the University of Michigan.
 Repligen Corp. and The Regents of the University of Michigan v.
 Bristol-Myers Squibb Company.
 Represented Repligen and the Regents of the University of Michigan in a patent infringement action related to a treatment for rheumatoid arthritis that involved competitive inhibition of the costimulatory signal required for T-helper cell activation.
 This case involved Bristol-Myers Squibb’s Orencia product and settled favorably for our clients.

 - Medtronic Inc. Prior representation of Medtronic in several matters involving cardiovascular stents and pacemakers.

 - Novartis Vaccines & Diagnostics and Novo-Nordisk.
 Novartis Vaccines & Diagnostics and Novo-Nordisk v.
 Bayer Healthcare LLC, Bayer AG, and CSL Behring LLC.
 Representing Novartis Vaccines & Diagnostics and Novo-Nordisk in a patent infringement action involving a treatment for Hemophilia A. This case settled favorably.